Complete Browser Isolation For Total Privacy And Security.

 Browser Bubble is designed for.
 It is designed to protect your privacy and security.

-It is not designed to make you anonymous and it is not designed for automation purposes.
+It is not designed to make you anonymous and was not designed for automation purposes.
 Consequently, not all spoof settings are necessary or

 Browser Bubble makes no attempt to radically change your OS or browser type.
 If you are using Firefox on Windows, then